JustinLove/ohol-map/notes.md

 ## server work
 - default position with no active monuments - precalculation
 - server search indexes
-  - object point display size at far zoom
+  - shared code with TileKey and TileSearch
+  - load timed logs, how to display
   - frontend load index, display counts and available
   - should load during interactive search?
   - select only one a time?
     - jump to instances?
-  - load timed logs, how to display
   - default map position?
   - special layers for key objects (towers in progress, apocalyse)?
-  - shared code with TileKey and TileSearch

 ## Features
 - time window range graph